Logging & Sawmilling

 DRY KILN OPERATOR’S MANUAL

 USDA Handbook No. 188.
 This reprinted manual offers a guide to all aspects of both hardwood and softwood lumber drying.
-Coverage includes: the properties of wood affecting the drying process; dry kiln types & features; inspection & maintenance and auxiliary equipment; types of drying defects & their control; basic operational techniques; proper methods of log & lumber storage, and; much more.
+Coverage includes: the properties of wood affecting the drying process; dry kiln types and features; inspection & maintenance and auxiliary equipment; types of drying defects and their control; basic operational techniques; proper methods of log and lumber storage, and; much more.
 A comprehensive text reference on lumber kiln drying.
 8-1/2 x 11, 274p, 141 b&w illustrations reprint 1997.

 SOFTWOOD DRYING: Enhancing Kiln Operations